 Latest articles in the Washington Post-affiliated Gazette newspapers in Maryland

-Kevin's article named best business story for Maryland-Washington, D.C.-Delaware over Washington Post, Baltimore Sun, Washington Times and others, 2010
+Kevin's article named best feature story for Maryland-Washington, D.C.-Delaware over Washington Post, Baltimore Sun, Washington Times and others, 2014

 Kevin was a den leader of his son's Cub Scout den in Pack 1758 in Rockville, Md., for three years until May 2011.
 He has coached his son's and daughter's basketball teams, and helped coach his son's baseball team.
 He also takes his daughter to Girl Scout meetings and son to Boy Scout activities, and helps with his kids' science projects and related school activities.